mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-web-content.md

 }
 ```

-> "jsdelivr" is the service ASNA Nomad applications use during Development, to [restore](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore) files from the public [ASNA github public location](https://github.com/asnaqsys/asna-qsys-expo-web-content) to the local Application's `wwwroot` folder.
+> "jsdelivr" is the service ASNA migrated applications use during Development, to [restore](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore) files from the public [ASNA github public location](https://github.com/asnaqsys/asna-qsys-expo-web-content) to the local Application's `wwwroot` folder.

 Executing Visual Studio 2019[^1]'s "Restore Client-Side Libraries" command, will refresh the QSys Expo Web Content to the released version-level as indicated (in this case to Version 2.0.0 according to the configuration in the [JSON](https://en.wikipedia.org/wiki/JSON) file).